It’s time for another Traktip!

 Escalate after 3 days of no activity and add a stronger note 2

-When escalations run, every open issue is scanned and compared to the list of workflows.
+When workflows run, every open issue is scanned and compared to the list of rules.
 It goes by process order, with the lowest numbered rule that matches applied first, and then the system moves on to the next open issue.
 With the setup as described above, the second rule would never run.
 Instead, first rule would run repeatedly.

 Review your Workflow Process Orders